 You must be sure you hire someone who understands the manufacturing process of rayon rugs, and how to effectively clean and care for these rugs without ruining them.

 Not sure what to look for in a carpet cleaning company?
-Here are some big things to look for:
+Here are some considerations:

-Rest assured your rayon rugs can be maintained and cared for with the right carpet cleaning company on your side!
+Rest assured your rayon or viscose rugs can be maintained and cared for with the right carpet cleaning company on your side!